bjoernellens1/ESP32-PowerGuard/README.md

 - `doc`: Here you will find the schematics and the project documentation.

 ### Hardware needed:
-- ESP32 Devkit C (or derivative)
+- ESP32-S2-Saola-1 (or derivative)
-- Relay Module board with 2x Relays
+- Relay Module board with 4x Relays (or whatever you like)
 - INA219 Power Monitoring Module
 - Computer/Server for hosting the Database and Grafana.
 The code was written using the PlatformIO plugin for Visual Studio Code.
 You are advised to use the same setup.